odoo/documentation/content/applications/general/email_communication/email_servers.rst

 Manage outbound messages
 ========================

-As a system admin, go to :menuselection:`Settings --> General Settings --> Discuss` in Odoo, and enable the :guilabel:`Custom Email Servers` option.
+As a system administrator, go to :menuselection:`Settings --> General Settings --> Discuss` in Odoo, and enable the :guilabel:`Custom Email Servers` option.
 Then, click :guilabel:`Save`.
 Next, click :guilabel:`Outgoing Email Servers` and click :guilabel:`Create` to create a new outgoing mail server record in Odoo.
 Reference the SMTP data of the external email server.
 Once all the information has been filled out, click :guilabel:`Test Connection`.